bryanbraun/bryanbraun.github.io/_pages/now.md

 ---
 title: Now
-date: 2024-01-01 # last updated
+date: 2024-04-29 # last updated
 excerpt: What I'm doing now.
 permalink: /now/
 ---

 I'm at home in Dayton Ohio.
-It's cold and gray outside, but we're excited to embrace the new year after spending a nice Christmas holiday with family and friends.
+It's the sun in shining and the birds are chirping.

 ## At Work